 The Replacement Buccaneers

-It is getting over two decades since the NFL went on strike during 1987.
+It is now over three decades since the NFL went on strike during 1987.
 There was no nine-week suspension of games as there had been in 1982, but instead the owners put together "scab" teams of fringe replacement players and the three games they played counted towards NFL standings.

 But all around the NFL these days, the players who appeared in those games are treated still with disdain.
 Their statistics appear with an asterisk, or in the Bucs' own all-time roster, listed separately at the end.
 But as far as BUCPOWER.COM is concerned, everyone of these players is regarded as a Buccaneer - they have their own profile page on the site, all their statistics are shown where available, and now they have this new feature to fully remember them by.